cleibl/terraform-google-gsuite-exporter-cfn/README.md

 # Terraform Stackdriver Aggregated Export to PubSub

-The Terraform module can be used to provision a cloudfunction which gets Gsuite Admin Logs and syncs them to stackdriver
+The Terraform module can be used to provision a cloudfunction which gets Gsuite Admin Logs and syncs them to stackdriver.

+The GSUITE Admin audit log shows a record of actions performed in your Google Admin console.
+For example, you can see when an administrator added a user or turned on a G Suite service.

+Currently, these logs are only available as a CSV download and are not integrated into stackdriver by default.
+This module solves this issue by created an export of these logs to a stackdriver workspace.

 ### APIs
 For the GSuite Exporter to work, the following APIs must be enabled in the project: